redhat-cop/rhel-edge-automation-arch/docs/basic-walkthrough.md

 The next stage involves synchronizing our OSTree Commit from our staging environment to production.

-From the root of the project, execute the following command to instantiate the `rfe-oci-publish-content-pipeline` pipeline:
+From the root of the project, execute the following command to execute the `rfe-oci-publish-content-pipeline` pipeline:

 ```shell
 tkn pipeline start rfe-oci-publish-content-pipeline \